Who's Behind Listverse?

 9 Vozrozhdeniya Island

-During the 1920s, Soviet Union officials were seeking a location with specific attributes.
+During the 1920s, the Soviet Union officials were seeking a location with specific attributes.
 It had to be isolated, it had to be surrounded by desert, and it had to be within the borders of the Soviet empire.
 Two islands fit the bill.
 The Soviets chose Vozrozhdeniya, situated in the Aral Sea.
-There, a top secret biological weapons laboratory was constructed, where the plague, anthrax, smallpox, brucellosis, tularemia, botulinum, and Venezuelan equine encephalitis pathogens were genetically modified to resist medical treatment.
+There, a top-secret biological weapons laboratory was constructed, where the plague, anthrax, smallpox, brucellosis, tularemia, botulinum, and Venezuelan equine encephalitis pathogens were genetically modified to resist medical treatment.

-Gennadi Lepyoshkin, physician, microbiologist, and Soviet Army colonel, spent 18 years of his career on the island, where, in a year’s time, he said as many as 300 monkeys would be caged on a range, next to instruments that measured the concentrations of pathogens in the air.
+Gennadi Lepyoshkin, physician, microbiologist, and Soviet Army colonel, spent 18 years of his career on the island.
+In a year, he said as many as 300 monkeys would be caged on a range, next to instruments that measured the concentrations of pathogens in the air.
 Following the monkeys’ exposure to the germs, they’d be taken to labs, where their blood was tested, and the progression of the diseases in their bodies would be monitored.
 “They would die within weeks, and we would perform autopsies,” Lepyoshkin said.
 The 1,500 people involved in the project not only worked on the island but lived there as well in the only town, Kantubek, which provided “a social club, a stadium, a couple of schools and shops,” Lepyoshkin said.
 It was a “beautiful” place, where workers could swim in the Aral Sea or sunbathe on its shore.

 When they left, the Soviets buried the laboratory’s anthrax spores to conceal the project’s violation of the 1972 treaty banning biological weapons.
 In the 21st century, US and Uzbek officials visited the site, burning warehouses that contained “remains of the previous experiments.”
 US Defense Department officials believe the anthrax spores have been destroyed, although no one can know for certain that such is the case.